-You can order The Art of Writing Reasonable Organic Reaction Mechanisms, 2nd edition, from publisher Springer, Amazon.com, or other vendors for $74.99 or less.
-(Shop around; you can usually find it on sale somewhere.)
+You can order The Art of Writing Reasonable Organic Reaction Mechanisms, 3rd edition, from publisher Springer, Amazon.com, or other vendors for $84.99 or less.
+(Shop around; you can usually find it on sale somewhere.
+In order of decreasing cost, hardcover, softcover, and electronic versions are available.)

-I teach a two-day "short course" based on this book that is intended for BS- and MS-level chemists in the pharmaceutical and contract synthesis industries.
+I teach a two-day "short course" based on this book that is intended for BS- and MS-level organic chemists and PhD-level analytical and biological chemists and chemical engineers in the pharmaceutical and contract synthesis industries.
 Please contact me if you are interested in bringing me to your company's site to teach the course.

 The goal of The Art of Writing Reasonable Organic Reaction Mechanisms (AWRORM) is to teach students how to draw reasonable mechanisms for organic reactions, using the reaction conditions and the nature of the starting materials as a basis for the mechanism.
 The general approach of the book is to classify reactions according to their mechanisms and the reaction conditions under which they proceed, not according to the transformations they achieve.